metno/genchem/doc/GenChemDoc_chem.rst

  2) e.g. {O2} + OD -> OP   will ignore the O2 term.
 Make sure it is in the reaction rate though if needed!

  3) e.g. OP + <O2> + <M> -> O3  will ignore the O2 and M term AND add their concentrations to the reaction rate (multiply it).
-This system is only used for these "special" species (O2, N2, M) as they must be pre-defined, e.g. O2(k), in boxChem and/or EMEP codes.
+This system is only used for these "special" species (O2, N2, M, CH4, H2) as they must be pre-defined, e.g. O2(k), in boxChem and/or EMEP codes.

  4) e.g. 1.36e-11 :   [OXYL] + [OH] = \|YCOXY(0)\|  ASOC_ug1  + ...  will replace the contents of the || term with yield coefficients which will be updated each time-step in the EMEP model.
 These variables (here YCOXY(0)) must be predefined in order for emep\_setup.py and the emep model to compile.